 The Dwarf Rasbora Boraras maculatus (previously Rasbora maculata) is very tiny, reaching a total length of not quite an inch (2.5 cm).
 It is one of the smallest known members of the Cyprinid family, Cyprinidae.
-Although it has been ousted by recent discoveries as being the smallest, it once claimed the title of the tenth smallest known vertebrate.
+Although ousted by recent discoveries, it once claimed the title of tenth smallest known vertebrate.

-The smallest known cyprinid is the Micro Glassfish Danionella translucida that reaches less than 1/2 inch (1.1 cm).
+The smallest known cyprinid is the Micro Glassfish Danionella translucida, which reaches less than 1/2 inch (1.1 cm).
 But that little guy isn't nearly as attractive as this lively cyprinid.
-Until recently the Dwarf was also believed to be a juvenile of the Clown Rasboras Rasbora kalochroma, but is now determined to be a species of its own.
+Until recently, the Dwarf was also believed to be a juvenile of the Clown Rasboras Rasbora kalochroma but is now recognized as its own species.

 A school of these dynamic little fish makes a lively display in the aquarium.
-Even with such a small body, they sure have a high concentration of color.
-The slender body is reddish colored, varying in intensity depending on where its from, and is decorated with three black spots on the sides.
-The males are more brightly colored ranging from intense cherry reds to oranges with the females usually being a little more pink in color.
+Dwarf Rasbora may be small, but they have a high concentration of color.
+The slender body is reddish and varies in intensity depending on its origin.
+Three black spots decorate its sides.
+The males are more brightly colored, ranging from intense cherry reds to oranges, while the females are usually a little pinker.

-Along with their intriguing colors, they are friendly and peaceful.
-The companionship of their own species is absolutely essential for their well being.
-They need to be kept in a groups of at least 8 - 10 individuals.
-They could be considered a community fish because they are so peaceful, but on the other had they can be easily intimidated so really can only be kept with certain fish.
-Be carefully to select other tank mates that can be trusted with the Dwarf Rasbora.
-A lot of other fish can be scary companions when your only 3/4 of an inch long, and confronted with much larger or highly rambunctious companions.
-Choose tankmates that are of a similar size and personality, and not overly hyper.
+Dwarf Rasbora are not only colorful but also friendly and peaceful fish.
+The companionship of their own kind is absolutely essential for their well-being, so they need to be kept in groups of at least 8 to 10 individuals.
+They could be considered a community fish because they are so peaceful, but they are easily intimidated, so really can only be kept with certain fish.
+Carefully select tankmates that can be trusted with the Dwarf Rasbora.
+A lot of fish can be scary companions for a tiny fish, especially those that are much larger or highly rambunctious.
+Instead, choose tankmates that are of a similar size and personality and not overly hyper.

-These fish are rather sensitive to their environment, so are suggested for aquarists with some experience.
-To thrive they need very good water conditions, but above all a consistent water quality.
-Because of their small size a school can be housed in a 5 gallon tank just fine, but a bit larger aquarium can also work well and is easier to maintain.
+These fish are rather sensitive to their environment, so they are suggested for aquarists with some experience.
+To thrive, they need very good water conditions and, most importantly, consistent water quality.
+Because of their small size, a school can be housed in a 5-gallon tank just fine, but a bit larger aquarium can also work well and is easier to maintain.
 They will show their colors best and be happiest in a carefully aquascaped tank.
 Provide plenty of plants for them to hide in and some floating plants to help subdue the light, and you will be rewarded with a dynamic display.

 The Dwarf Rasbora Boraras maculatus (previously Rasbora maculata) was described by Duncker in 1904.
 They are found in South East Asia on the Malay Peninsula onto southern Thailand, eastern Sumatra, Singapore and the island of Bintan in Riau Islands province, Indonesia.

 This species is listed on the IUCN Red List as Least Concern (LC).
-It is widespread across its range and although there has been habitat destruction, there have been no reports of significant declines in populations.
+It is widespread across its range.
+Although there has been habitat destruction, there have been no reports of significant declines in populations.
 Other common names they are known by include Pygmy Rasbora, Spotted Rasbora, Dwarf Spotted Rasbora, and Dwarf.

 There are currently six distinct members in the Boraras genus.
 These fish were previously contained in the Rasbora genus but were reclassified in 1993 into their own genus by Kottelat and Vidthayanon.
 This small group of species was separated based on differences in morphology and in their reproductive methods.
 Some experts have more recently begun to refer to these two genera as being synonymous. so the Boraras genus will undoubtedly be scrutinized further to confirm its validity.